Callings and Commandments

 CHARLIE: Don’t you know what I’m saying or is it because you don’t want to hear it?

 DAVISON: Hear it?
 Ain’t nothing louder than a woman leaving you when that door closes shut.
-Ain’t no matter how quietly it’s done, there’s a ringing left in a man’s ears that never goes away, no matter how many lousy cans of beer he drinks!
+Ain’t no matter how quietly it’s done, there’s a ringing left in a man’s ear that never goes away, no matter how many lousy cans of beer he drinks!

 CHARLIE: Why you wondering if Mom is happy?

-What sort a man let’s his wife leave for France to be a writer?
+DAVISON: Because I want her to be happy son, because I hate her… (pause.)
+What sort a man lets his wife leave for France to be a writer?

 CHARLIE: The sort of man that understands what it’s like to have a deep calling.